6 Secrets to Confess to Your Eye Doctor

 Similarly, always tell your eye doctor if you’ve been diagnosed with cancer or have started chemotherapy, says Dr. Collins.
 Some cancer treatments can cause eye problems like dryness, pain, or blurry vision.

-Before your eye exam is over, give your optometrist the contact information of all your other doctors, including your primary care doctor, cardiologist, or oncologist.
+Before your eye exam is over, give your optometrist the contact information of all your other doctors, including your primary care physician, cardiologist, or oncologist.

 “It’s a good to keep everyone in the loop,” she says.
 “We like to talk to each other to coordinate treatment plans, as well to know what’s going on in your medical history.”